zerynth/core-zerynth-toolchain/zdevicemanager/docs/docs_cli_fleet_commands.rst

 Fleets
 ======

 In the ZDM a fleet is a set of devices.
-When you log in for the first time, a 'default' fleet will be created.
+When you log in for the first time, a 'default' workspace containing a 'default' fleet will be created.
 The main attributes of a fleet are:

 * :samp:`uid`, a unique id provided by the ZDM after the :ref:`fleet creation <zdm-cmd-fleet-create>` command